szcompressor/QoZ/README.md

 ## Introduction

-This is the source code for SC 22' submisssion: Dynamic Quality Metric Oriented Error Bounded Lossy Compression for Scientific Datasets
+This is the source code of QoZ: Dynamic Quality Metric Oriented Error Bounded Lossy Compression for Scientific Datasets

 ## Dependencies